Add Auth Endpoints

 Logout Endpoint

-When a user logs out of your application, you need to ensure that all authenticated state associated with the user is cleaned up.
-The Logout Endpoint will invalidate the user's session and revoke their refresh token (assuming the session contains a refresh token).
+When a user logs out of your application, you must ensure that all authenticated state associated with the user is cleared.
+The Logout Endpoint needs to perform three tasks to accomplish this:

-Below is a code snippet showing how to use Wristband's SDK to implement the Logout Endpoint within your FastAPI application.
+Below is a code snippet showing how to use Wristband's SDK to implement the Logout Endpoint.

 # src/routes/auth_routes.py (continued)